EQDYNA/EQdyna/README.md

 For a customized case, please choose the most relevant predefined compset and modify ```user_defined_param.py``` accordingly. <br/>

 # Benchmark computational performance and resource
+TPV36 (TPV37): 4 hours and 40 minutes for 50 m resolution using 512 CPUs on Lonestar6 at TACC.
 TPV104: 15 seconds simulation time with 0.008 dt and a total of 1875 time steps.
 It took 40 CPUs to run 24.20 minutes on Lonestar6.  <br/>

 # Note
 *```EQdyna```* is still under heavy development and comes without any guaranteed functionality.
 But we hope *```EQdyna```* would be easy to use and we bear this goal in mind when developing it.

 # Developers and collaboration?
 We welcome developers and users.
 If you are interested in developing and collaborations using *```EQdyna```*, please contact Drs.
-Benchun Duan (bduan@tamu.edu) or Dunyu Liu (dliu@ig.utexas.edu).
+Benchun Duan (bduan@tamu.edu) and Dunyu Liu (dliu@ig.utexas.edu).

 # Reference
 1. Duan, B. and D.D.
 Oglesby (2006).
 Heterogeneous fault stresses from previous earthquakes and the effect on dynamics of parallel strike-slip faults, J. Geophys.
 Res., 111, B05309, doi:10.1029/2005JB004138.